Charles-BARDIN/use-relax/README.md

     }, 1000);
   });

-// Relax that async function
 const myRelaxedFunction = useRelax(myAsyncFunction);

-// myAsyncFunction is only called once, easy ! await Promise.all([ myRelaxedFunction('relax', 420),
+await Promise.all([
+  myRelaxedFunction('relax', 42),
-  myRelaxedFunction('relax', 420),
+  myRelaxedFunction('relax', 42),

-  myRelaxedFunction('stay cool', 420)
+  myRelaxedFunction('stay cool', 42)
 ]);
 // Logs:
-// Called with "relax" and "420"
+// Called with "relax" and "42"
-// Called with "stay cool" and "420"
+// Called with "stay cool" and "42"

-await myRelaxedFunction('relax', 420);
+await myRelaxedFunction('relax', 42);
 // Logs:
-// Called with "relax" and "420"
+// Called with "relax" and "42"
 ```

 ### Configuration